-- The proposal would apply to any ILC that, after the effective date of the rule, becomes a subsidiary of a Covered Company.1 - The proposal defines an ILC as an insured State bank that is an industrial bank, industrial loan company or other similar institution that is excluded from the definition of bank under the Bank Holding Company Act. - The FDIC requests comment on whether the proposal should apply to other institutions that are similarly excluded from the definition of bank under the Bank Holding Company Act (e.g., limited-purpose credit card banks and trust banks). - The proposal would not apply to: - an ILC that, as of the effective date of the rule, is a subsidiary of a company that is not subject to consolidated supervision by the Federal Reserve, although such an ILC could become subject to the rule after its effective date following a change in control, merger or grant of deposit insurance (this category captures most existing ILCs); - an ILC that is a subsidiary of a company that is subject to consolidated supervision by the Federal Reserve; or - an ILC that is not a subsidiary of a company, such as an ILC that is wholly and directly owned by one or more individuals.
+- The final rule would apply to any ILC that, on or after the effective date of April 1, 2021, becomes a subsidiary of a Covered Company.1 - The final rule defines an ILC as an insured State bank that is an industrial bank, industrial loan company or other similar institution that is excluded from the definition of bank under the Bank Holding Company Act. - The final rule would not apply to: - an ILC that, before April 1, 2021, is a subsidiary of a company that is not subject to consolidated supervision by the Federal Reserve, although such an ILC could become subject to the rule on or after its effective date following a change in control, merger or grant of deposit insurance (this category captures most existing ILCs); - an ILC that is a subsidiary of a company that is subject to consolidated supervision by the Federal Reserve; or - an ILC that is not a subsidiary of a company, such as an ILC that is wholly and directly owned by one or more individuals. - The final rule has three key changes compared to the proposed rule: - A Covered Company's permitted representation on the board of a subsidiary ILC was increased from 25% or less to less than 50%;

-1 Covered Company means any company that is not subject to consolidated supervision by the Federal Reserve and that, directly or indirectly, controls an ILC as a result of a change in bank control pursuant to section 7(j) of the Federal Deposit Insurance Act (FDIA) or a merger transaction pursuant to section 18(c) of the FDIA, or that is granted deposit insurance by the FDIC pursuant to section 6 of the FDIA, in each case after the effective date of the rule.
+1 Covered Company means any company that is not subject to consolidated supervision by the Federal Reserve and that, directly or indirectly, controls an ILC as a result of a change in bank control pursuant to section 7(j) of the Federal Deposit Insurance Act (FDIA) or a merger transaction pursuant to section 18(c) of the FDIA, or that is granted deposit insurance by the FDIC pursuant to section 6 of the FDIA, in each case on or after the effective date of the rule.
 The definition of control for this purpose is consistent with the Change in Bank Control Act and the FDIC implementing regulations.